harshadgavali/gnome-x11-gesture-daemon/README.md

 ```

 ### Troubleshooting
+- First make sure you've restarted your system after installing.

-Run following command to check if service is running properly (It should be running on X11).
+- Run following command to check if service is running properly (It should be running on X11).
 ```
 systemctl --user status gesture_improvements_gesture_daemon.service
 ```

+- Open issue on github, with output of the above command
 ### Uninstallation
 ```
 # Without sudo/root